noblox/noblox.js/README.md

 });
 ```

+### example function: name
+##### argument 1, argument 2/other argument 2[, optional argument 1, optional argument 2]
+Description.
+When calling functions without an options object and you come across a multi argument (argument 2 or other argument 2) `argument 2` will be used.
+The only way to get `other argument 2` is by using an options object and specifying the name.

+**Arguments**
+- argument name (argument type)
+  - _structure(for objects)_
+  - index (index type)

+**Returns**
+(type)
+- _structure (for objects)_

-_Cookie jars are all optional, if one isn't specified the function will automatically use the default global cookie jar._
+_Cookie jars are always optional, if one isn't specified the function will automatically use the default global cookie jar._

 ## Main Functions

 ### buy
-##### asset[, price, jar]
+##### asset/product[, price, jar]
-Buys `asset` with `price` restrictions.
+Buys asset `asset` with `price` restrictions.
 This can be a single value or an object with `high` and `low` that sets the respective price limits (both inclusive).
 This allows you to buy assets with a minimum or maximum amount of robux that can be used or a single required value and therefore guarantees you can't be scammed by a sudden price change.
 If a price restriction is not set, the asset will be bought for however much it costs (works with free assets).
+You are able to use product instead of asset, the options in `product` are collected automatically if not provided.

 **Arguments**
-- asset (number)
+- _either_ asset (number)
+- _or_ product (object)
+  - ProductId (number)
+  - Creator (object)
+    - Id (number)
+  - PriceInRobux (number)
 - _optional_ price (number/object)
   - high (number)
   - low (number)